aimeos/aimeos/README.md

 <h1 align="center">Aimeos - THE Laravel ecommerce platform</h1>

-[Aimeos](https://aimeos.org/Laravel) is THE professional, full-featured and high performance e-commerce platform!
+[Aimeos](https://aimeos.org/Laravel) is THE ultra-fast, cloud-native and API-first e-commerce platform!
 You can install it within 5 minutes and can adapt, extend, overwrite and customize anything to your needs.

 [![Aimeos Laravel demo](https://aimeos.org/fileadmin/aimeos.org/images/aimeos-github.png)](https://laravel.demo.aimeos.org)